Possible Majors and requirements

 Innovative Majors

-Beyond the traditional majors in subject disciplines, you can also choose one of our innovative majors exclusively offered in LANS (no pre-requisites).
-These interdisciplinary majors integrate modules from across the five Colleges and engage with principles of justice – relating globally to the environment, to civil society, and cultural agenda, but seek to root themselves in local challenges and actions in order to make a tangible difference to the communities we live in.
+Beyond the traditional majors in subject disciplines, you can also choose one of our innovative majors exclusively offered in Liberal Arts and Sciences (no pre-requisites).
+These interdisciplinary majors integrate modules from across the five Colleges and engage with principles of justice, local challenges and actions in order to make a tangible difference to the communities we live in.

 Gender Studies